 Tip: Stay Organized

 Keep track of what you purchase ahead.
-I really suggest to stick to a box or at least one place in your home to store your year ahead gifts.
-I’m not sure how many times over the years, I am hunting for a gift that I purchased ahead of time, knowing I should of putting it with the others.
+I suggest sticking to a box or at least one place in your home to store your year-ahead gifts.
+I’m not sure how many times over the years I have been hunting for a gift that I purchased ahead of time, knowing I should of putting it with the others.
 So start the year off right and attempt to keep things together.

 Why Shop Ahead for the year for Presents